Sticky Lemon Sticky Buns. These soft and fluffy buns are filled with a lemon sugar butter filling and then drizzled with a simple lemon sugar icing.

 2. To make the lemon filling: Roll the dough out on a flour surface to roughly 20cm x 50cm.
 Then for the filling melt the butter gently, then add the sugar and stir to dissolve.
 Add the zest and then brush this mixture all over the rolled out dough.
 Roll the dough up from one of the longest sides.
 Then divide into 12 equally sized rolls.
 Now lightly grease a large baking dish with a little butter.
 Place the rolls in the greased tin, making sure they’re well spread out.
 Then cover with cling film (plastic wrap) and leave in a warm place for 45 minutes or until they’ve joined up and doubled in size.

-3.To bake: Preheat your oven to 160 degrees Fan/180°C / 350°F / Gas Mark 4.
+3.To bake: Preheat your oven to 180°C / 160°C Fan / 350°F / Gas Mark 4.
 Bake the buns for 20-25 minutes, until they’re lightly golden.
+They may need a few minutes longer in different ovens and should sound hollow when tapped.
 Allow to cool completely to room temperature in the baking dish.
 For the icing, just combine the icing sugar and lemon juice, mix until you have a smooth and drizzling consistency.
-Then drizzle liberally all over the baked buns.
-Finish with a little extra zest and then enjoy!
+Then drizzle all over the baked buns.
+Finish with extra lemon zest before allowing the icing to set.
+Buns will store in an airtight container for up to 3 days.

 Keep up to date with me on: